An Existential Yuletide Greeting

 “Before I draw nearer to that stone to which you point,” said Scrooge, “answer me one question.
 Are these the shadows of the things that Will be, or are they the shadows of things that May be, only?”

 Scrooge.
-A word synonymous with images of a bitter, elderly man concerned more with greed than humanity; a cultural archetype of someone wanting nothing further to do with his species and one who has no use for words like “compassion” or “care.”
+A word that can immediately conjure images of a bitter and heartless man concerned more with greed than humanity; a cultural archetype of someone wanting nothing further to do with his species and one who has no use for words like “compassion” or “care.”
 Yet, on closer examination, Scrooge’s story reveals some remarkable insights for our modern times.
-There are facets to his narrative that are ostensibly universal, a playful commentary on the mores of the time, but he is more relevant today than ever.
+There are facets to his narrative that are ostensibly universal.
+Yes, a harsh commentary on the mores of his time, but Scrooge is more relevant today than ever.

 On its surface, Dickens’ Victorian yarn can be simply read as “Being a Ghost Story of Christmas.”
-However, there is much at stake for us in this tale.
-And so, it is in the spirit of the season, and in this brief blog format, I assert to you that Charles Dickens’ seminal 1843 work A Christmas Carol remains one of the finest examples of existential psychotherapy ever written (albeit in fictional form).
+However, there is much at stake for our cultural and individual well being in this seasonal tale.
+In fact, I assert to you that Charles Dickens’ seminal 1843 work A Christmas Carol remains one of the finest examples of existential psychotherapy ever written (albeit in fictional form).
 The tale of Ebeneezer Scrooge opens a time and space for self-reflection for those who want to examine life in a meaningful and in-depth fashion.
 This is not about instant transformation for the client, positive psychology to sooth the therapist’s fears, or worse, wishful thinking from both parties.
 It is an existential crisis that is illuminated by one of the key tenets of psychotherapy – fear of death.

 We all know the story, so it is here that I wish to briefly highlight the other side of Scrooge.
-No one arrives at a certain age without a back story and Scrooge’s history is one filled with disappointment and neglect.
-He is an ignored and isolated child abandoned even at Christmas.
-Scrooge knows pain all too well at an early age, and the world and its inhabitants are not to be trusted.
+No one arrives at a certain point in their development without a back story, and Scrooge’s history is one filled with disappointment and neglect.
+He is an ignored and isolated child, abandoned even at Christmas by his family and friends.
+Scrooge knows pain all too well at an early age.
+The world around him and its inhabitants are not to be trusted.
 People, above all, should be shunned.
 They are to be feared as they need and require emotional attachment and engagement.
-These qualities are easily dismissed by a young man whose growing trust in currency and greed will eclipse his life for years.
+These qualities are easily dismissed by a young man whose growing trust in currency and greed will engulf his life for years.

 In the beginning of A Christmas Carol, Scrooge exemplifies one of the central canons of existential depression and anxiety, that one has always been this way, and one always will be.
 There is a loss of agency and caustic determinism quickly fills in this void.
 When the Ghost of Christmas Yet to Come points at the tombstone, Scrooge understands for the first time that life can be written differently: what seems to be etched in stone isn’t.
 The specter’s message is powerful; an opportunity for Scrooge to see what life on earth would be like after his death.
 Scrooge observes his own forgotten corpse as his peers minimize his demise.
 He watches in horror as strangers quickly sell his belongings, while mocking his death with no regard or mercy.
 In death, he can no longer be an agent of change.
 He is a spectator to a cruel and vicious world he created.
 Yet all Three Spirits show him that he was and is agent of change as long as he is alive.
 It is through an encounter with one’s mortality that a fuller life may occur – to know death is to know life.
 Scrooge accepts the significance of death, so that he may live his final months and years embraced in the richness of his relationships with others.